Java is one of the most competitive programming languages among developers. On the one hand, there’s a lucrative job market, with thousands o

 What transferrable skills do you have that can be applied to this role?
 Spend some time planning answers to common interview questions, so that you don't get thrown off by anything the employer asks you.

-When practising answering questions, start to review any previous experiences you've had that relates to – when have you used your initiative?
+When practicing answering questions, start to review any previous experiences you've had that relates to - when have you used your initiative?
 How did you deal with an angry customer before?

 What attracted you to them?
 When were they founded?
 Who are their key competition and target audience?
 Have they got any campaigns or activities running at the moment?